marhop/literate-binary/README.md

     `0e` or `0f`
   * The special range `.` (a single dot).
 This translates to one random byte, so it is equivalent to the range `(00-ff)`.
-  * A *string* of the form `"..."` with arbitrary text content inside the quotes.
+  * A *string* of the form `"..."` or `'...'` with arbitrary text content inside the quotes.
 This translates to the UTF-8 encoded byte sequence corresponding to the quoted string content.
 (Note that ASCII is a subset of UTF-8.)
-Example:
-    `"foo bar"` → `666f6f20626172`
+    Example: `"foo bar"` → `666f6f20626172`

 When combining an alternative, a range or a string with a repetition, redundant parentheses are not required: `(x|y){n}` is equivalent to `((x|y)){n}`,